-I started running in the mid 70’s to accompany a friend who wanted to lose weight.
-I had been cycling for several years, and was in decent aerobic condition.
+I started running in the mid-’70s to accompany a friend who wanted to lose weight.
+I had been cycling for several years and was in decent aerobic condition.
 I soon fell in love with the simplicity and elegance of running, and within a month I was running 5 to 6 miles a couple of times a week in my Adidas SL72’s, shoes that would today be considered minimalist.
-I began to look for advice on improving my running, and slowly began ruining what began as a fairly natural forefoot striking running stride.
-I read that I should be landing on my heels and rolling through my foot, that I should keep my elbows at 90 degree angles, lead with my knees, and that my head should be over my shoulders, my shoulders over my hips.
+I began to look for advice on improving my running and slowly began ruining what began as a fairly natural forefoot striking running stride.
+I read that I should be landing on my heel and rolling through my foot, that I should keep my elbows at 90-degree angles, lead with my knees, and that my head should be over my shoulders, my shoulders over my hips.
 Following this advice, I soon developed tendonitis of the peroneus tendon, at the outer foot beneath the ankle.
 This resolved with icing, but, failing to see the cause of the problem, I continued my heel-striking ways.

 In 1979, I was nearly finished with a four-mile tempo run, when I felt a cramp at the outside of my right knee.
 I tried to run through it, but the pain increased and I had to stop.
 After stretching for a few minutes, I was able to jog home.
 The knee felt fine at the beginning of my next run, but quickly tightened up less than one mile into my run.
 To make matters worse, the left had begun to cramp in the same manner.

 My discoveries led to, among other things, a change in my left foot, which had been, all my life, nearly a size smaller than its twin.
 Now I have a matching pair, although the transition, which involved a shift of all the major bones in my foot, was difficult and painful.
-However, at age 61, my passion for running has been recharged, and the joy of running naturally like a child is something new for me.
+[Here’s the whole story: Injury or adaptation? ] However, at age 63, my passion for running has been recharged, and the joy of running naturally like a child is something new for me.
 Abandoning technique, I have discovered how to run, and I hope that this blog can help you to remove impediments to your joyful running.
-This blog is not a “how-to” running blog, but more a “how not-to” guide to allowing natural running to happen.
+This blog is not a “how-to” running blog, but more a “how-not-to” guide to allowing natural running to happen.
 I hope that it will be helpful for Alexander Technique teachers, as well as for those who have no experience of the Alexander Technique.
 I do believe, however, that private lessons in the A.T. are the very best way to begin to remove impediments to natural running.